Category Archives: Vitamins

 Neither does the new vitamin D map published last week in the Lancet.

-Maps are still patchy but let me already believe that the Loomis hypothesis is wrong.
+No need to calculate any formal correlation coefficient. – maps are patchy but let me conclude that either the vitamin D data or the Loomis hypothesis is wrong.

 Vitamin D3 in breast milk